reinoudb/charts/bento-next/README.md

 ### volumes

-To configure volumes for the Bento-Next application, modify the following parameters:
+To configure volumes for the application, modify the following parameters:

 | Option | Description |
 |--------|-------------|